fenjalien/obsidian-typst/README.md

 For styling and using imports with math blocks see the next section.

-## Preamables
+## Preambles
 Need to style your `typst` code the same way everytime and don't to write it out each time?
 Or using math blocks and need a way to import things?
-Use PREAMABLES!
+Use PREAMBLES!

-Preamables are prepended to your `typst` code before compiling.
+Preambles are prepended to your `typst` code before compiling.
 There are three different types in settings:
 - `shared`: Prepended to all `typst` code.
 - `math`: Prepended to `typst` code only in math blocks.
 - `code`: Prepended to `typst` code only in code blocks.